-Stitch a sample, photograph it, put in online on your blog, flickr site, share it on facebook or where ever you hang out online, and leave a comment on the Chain stitch page with your full web address.
-Don’t forget the http bit of the web address so that your address becomes a live link so that people can click through and see what you have done.
+Stitch a sample, photograph it, put in online on your blog, flickr site, share it on facebook or where ever you hang out online, and leave a comment on the Butterfly Chain stitch page with your full web address.
+Don’t forget the http bit of the web address so that your address becomes a live link so that people can visit your site and see what you have done.

 Feel free to join the TAST facebook group or on the TAST Flickr group.
 If you are a hashtag type person use the hashtag #TASTembroidery and #PintangleTAST on places like Instagram etc. The challenge guidelines are on the TAST FAQ page.

 Whipped Double Chain stitch is a variety of Chain stitch.
 You need to know how to hand embroider basic chain stitch as this variety is worked on a foundation of two rows of chain stitch.
 If you need a refresher you will find a tutorial for chain stitch here.

 Whipped Double Chain stitch is useful if you want a very dramatic strong line that is still capable of following a curve easily.